Jury to start deliberations in Griswold triple-murder trial

 More than 50 people, including dozens of family and friends of the Lindquists and a few of Correa's relatives, packed the courtroom in New London Superior Court on Thursday, the most crowded day yet of the trial.
 Correa remained quiet throughout the proceedings, dressed in a navy blue suit and a disposable face mask.

 Summarizing some of the most graphic evidence brought forth in the trial, Carney walked the jury through the events of the night of Dec.
 19 and early morning hours of Dec.
-20, when prosecutors say Ruth and Sergio Correa finally left after hours inside the Lindquists' house, which they are charged with setting ablaze.
+20, when prosecutors say Ruth and Sergio Correa finally left after hours inside the Lindquists' house, which they are accused of setting ablaze.

 The state alleges the pair had driven to Griswold as Sergio Correa exchanged dozens of desperate texts with 21-year-old Matthew Lindquist, who was asking to trade his father's guns for heroin and cash.